OlivierTroch/GettingStartedWithArch/README.md

 for school purposes and because it's commonly used in lots of companies.
 While installing other bits and bobs which aren't that important, I ran into a couple of issues with libraries who weren't okay.
 Got that to work eventually.
 After that I also set up my SSH because this wasn't done earlier.
 I know it's not much, but it's honest work.

 ## 10/25/2020: Problem ''solving''
-I've had this problem for quite some time already but never bothered to do anything about it.
+I've had this problem for quite some time already but never bothered to do anything about it, even though it slow my startup with at least 3 minutes.
 The problem gives the following explanation:
 ```
 [TIME] Timed out waiting for device /sys/subsystem/net/devices/wlp3s0
 [DEPEND] Dependency failed for Automatically generated profile by wifi-menu
 ```
 To fix this I followed a solution by [someone](https://superuser.com/questions/1150151/a-start-job-is-running-for-sys-subsystem-net-devices) who had a similar problem.
 I ended up with deleting "netctl@wlp3s0\...service.d".
 A network device name change may occur when installing a new network device.
 So I guess that's what happened in this case, since the original wlp3s0 does not exist.
 Now we just reboot and check if it works...
+Well, it did fix my previous problem.
+But it created a new problem, which says something about 'failed to start Networking wlp3s0-..'.
+But that's for the next time.
+It boots, faster than before, so I see this as a semi win.
+I think.